 To succeed in car data monetization, OEMs should establish partnerships with the companies that show

 - innovative capabilities

 - expertise in the automotive domain

-Being one of the leading Tier 2 partners for automotive companies, Intellias possesses great knowledge in data analytics, machine learning algorithms, IoT, cloud computing and other technologies, which are all necessary for creating connected and autonomous vehicle solutions.
-Find out more about Intellias’ automotive domain experience by contacting one of our experts.
+Being one of the leading Tier 2 partners for automotive companies, Intellias possesses great knowledge in data analytics, machine learning algorithms, IoT, cloud computing and other technologies, which are all necessary for creating connected and autonomous vehicle solutions for car data monetization use cases.
+Find out more about Intellias automotive domain experience by contacting one of our experts.

 Summing it up

 Connected and autonomous cars create new business opportunities for personal data monetization.
 However, organizational, technological, social and regulatory issues make strategic partnerships critical for OEMs.
 Players in the car data monetization market are collaborating with multiple entities such as high-tech suppliers, public institutions and, more importantly, their own customers.
-Communicating the value of shared personal data to customers is the first step in data monetization success.
+Communicating the value of shared personal data to customers is the first step in monetizing car data.
 When this happens, automotive market players are forced to adopt the following rules as a basis for car data monetization: